Tennessee Bill of Sale Forms (5)

 What is a Tennessee Bill of Sale?

-Generally, transactions occur through a dealership or by private sale.
-If the transfer involves a dealer, the salesperson handles the registration matters (if applicable).
-However, if the interaction happens through a private sale, the new owner must register the item if needed.
-If the deal involves a car, boat, or other registered personal property, the previous owner should inform the state they gave up possession.
+Transactions typically transpire through a dealership or private sale.
+In cases involving a dealer, the salesperson handles registration matters (if applicable).
+Conversely, when the exchange occurs via private sale, the new owner must register the item if required.
+For transactions involving registered personal property like cars or boats, the previous owner should notify the state about the change in possession.

-Tennessee’s Department of Revenue (DOR) does not require a bill of sale to register a car or boat; however, the state recommends the form to provide proof of legal purchase.
-In addition, it shows that the item is rightfully the new owner’s and no longer the previous owner’s.
+Although Tennessee’s Department of Revenue (DOR) does not mandate a bill of sale for registering a car or boat, the state advises using the form to furnish proof of legal purchase.
+The document demonstrates that the item now belongs to the new owner, relieving the previous owner of any responsibility.

 Registration Forms: Boats